gaehlerm/SoftwareEngineering/README.md

 Programming languages and APIs share the same fate.
 It would be easy to create a new programming language that is clearly better than an existing one.
 Someone said that you could remove the C++ template specialization of `std::vector<bool>` and you had a better programming language.
 And he is certainly right.
 But there are millions of programmers that already use the current languages and they depend on the current functionality.
 Their code is worth billions.
 You cannot update such quantities of code only because there are a few new features that make the code a little bit shinier or more performant.
 Instead, there are thousands of developers making suggestions how the current programming languages could be improved without breaking compatibility.
 A team of experts will debate about all kind of possible issues before a new feature or internal change will be accepted into the standard of a programming language.

 For example: In C++ there is the boost library.
 Pretty much everyone programming C++ knows it.
-It is certainly the most commonly used third party library and has a high-quality standard.
+It is one of the most commonly used third party library and has a high-quality standard.
 The boost library contains hundreds of very important libraries that are not part of the C++ standard library.
 Usually new features are first implemented and tested as a boost library.
 Only once a new feature has been used and tested by the community for a few years, it might be accepted into the C++ standard library.
 This is how the smart pointers and the filesystem library made their way into the standard.
 It is important to note that these are all extensions of the programming language, not changes.
 They don't break any existing code.

 ## Code examples

 There are quite few code examples in this book.
 Most concepts that I explain here can be explained with real world examples.
 And I want to teach you concepts, not syntax.
+I tried to make this book as agnostic to programming languages as possible.
 In some cases I will still use code examples, but the code should be really simple.
 The code examples are mostly written in Python and sometimes in C++ if needed to explain some low level feature.
 It’s not a deliberate choice to use Python and C++, it’s just the programming languages that I know.
 I’ll try to explain the examples such that you can roughly understand them, even if you don’t know the according programming language too well.
 I promise that the syntax will be very simple to understand.
 It requires only the very basics of the corresponding programming language.

 ## Python